dougmcclure/ILA-Open-Beta/README.md

 6. Open a new terminal or Windows command shell and navigate to the box2 repo directory.
 Issue the ```vagrant up``` command.

 Review the blog post here (http://t.co/CbBvu5gLzG) from the "Launch Websphere Liberty Sample Application" section for a guided demo.

-## Note: They are not keeping old milestone drivers available during the open beta.
-This means the above won't work unless you've got a copy of M1 already.
-The refresh for milestone 2 driver is available in the M2 Driver Support + Clean Up branch.
-I am awaiting some validation testing by others before merging.

 Roadmap